NurNils/aml-nosql-database-management/README.md

 ![Logo](https://elementies.com/images/aml-database-management-logo-small.jpg)

-Willkommen zum AML NoSQL Datenbank Datenverwaltungs Projekt.
+Welcome to the AML NoSQL Database Management Project.
-Dieses Projekt wurde von Studenten der DHBW im 3.
-Semester im Zuge der Vorlesung Software Engineering entwickelt.
+The project was developed by DHBW students in the 3rd semester during the lecture Software Engineering.

 ## Contributors:
 - [Jonas Bihr](https://github.com/Rhib)